Chinese Cupping Therapy in Massage and Acupuncture

-For dry cupping, the therapist puts a flammable substance like alcohol, herbs or paper in a cup and lights it on fire (“fire cupping therapy”).
+Dry cupping involves the therapist putting a flammable substance like alcohol, herbs or paper in a cup and lighting it on fire (“fire cupping therapy”).
 Once the fire goes out, the cup is placed upside down on the skin.
-A vacuum is created as the air inside the cup cools, which causes the skin to rise and for blood vessels to expand.
+The air inside the cup cools, creating a vacuum.
+This causes the skin to rise and for blood vessels to expand.
 The cup is usually left in place for about 3 minutes.

 Wet cupping, also called “hijama,” takes the process of dry cupping a step further.
-Once the cup has been left in place for 3-5 minutes, the therapist administers little cuts to the raised skin allow to release toxic blood and fluids.
-The therapist may apply pressure to speed up the fluid flow process, and another cup is placed on the same area to suck up the liquids.
+Once the cup has been left in place for 3-5 minutes, the therapist administers little cuts to the raised skin allow to release of toxic blood and fluids.
+The therapist may apply pressure to speed up the fluid flow process, and another cup is placed on the same area to draw out the liquids.